 Recommended method: Homebrew¶

 The preferred method is Homebrew.
 Homebrew is a packet manager that makes it easy to install command line programs such as pandoc and makes it easy to maintain it.
-Make sure to install Homebrew correctly, and then simply run the following command in the Terminal:
+Make sure to install Homebrew, and then simply run the following command in the Terminal:

 $ brew install pandoc